thycotic/privman-docs/install/agents/agent-inst-mac.md

 }
 ```

-There are two methods for deploying your remaining mac agents in an unattended fashion:
+There are two methods for deploying your remaining Mac agents in an unattended fashion:

 * Network File Share
 * Distribution Tool